LoveLess1212/CSE_VGU_ObsidianMarkDown/IT Security/IT Security doc.md

 		* When the communication between the hosts is completed or the session times out then the IPsec tunnel is terminated by discarding the keys by both the hosts.
 	* Tunnel mode: If there is a security association between 2 stations in tunnel mode, then all packets which are being secured by the SA are being tunneled between the stations.
 Which means packets to be secured through the association will be encapsulated in another IP packet so there is a new IP header and being tunneled between the system.
 The IP source and destination are the IP of system which are being connected by the SA.
 	* Transport mode: IPsec support end to end encryption of packets.
 The IP header of the protected packets are not changed by IPSec but the payload either integrity protected or encrypted.
 Cannot be used for VPN
-	* Sequence number in AH and ESP is used for protection against replay attack, this number is incremented for each packets.
+	* Sequence number in AH and [[Encapsulating security payload|ESP]] is used for protection against replay attack, this number is incremented for each packets.
 When the maximum number is reached a new security association must be setup.
 * **Explain and describe how OpenVPN works in detail.
 In your explanation, the terms tun device and tap-device should be addressed.**
 	* OpenVPN works by creating virtual interfaces in user space under Linux
 	* Set up 2 virtual interfaces, which are point to point interfaces connecting 2 routers.
 This is how OpenVPN is displayed in the router.
-	* In fact there is no point to point connection, but it is encrypted and encapsulated and sent over the public interface by using SSL/TLS transport connection
+	* In fact there is no point to point connection, but it is encrypted and encapsulated and sent over the public interface by using SSL/[[TLS SSL|TLS]] transport connection
 	* Can be run with TCP and UDP.
 UDP is likely the best possible choice for transporting because if a frame gets lost, we don't want to stall the whole process untill the frame is received again
-	* OpenVPN is very flexible and can transfer traffic either from the network layer as well as from the data link layer:
+	* OpenVPN is very flexible and can transfer traffic either from the [[network layer]] as well as from the data link layer:
-		* If used on network layer, so called tun device comes in to play
+		* If used on [[network layer]], so called tun device comes in to play
 		* If used on data link layer, so called tap device is used